Wolfenstein: The Old Blood: Gameplay

 Wolfenstein: The Old Blood gameplay.
 Like The New Order, players assault AI-programmed hostiles such as this Panzerhund.

 Wolfenstein: The Old Blood changes little from the basic gameplay of The New Order.
 As such, it is an action-adventure shooter game played from a first-person perspective.
-To progress through the story, players take on enemies while navigating throughout levels.
+To progress through the story, players take on enemies while navigating through levels.
 The game utilizes a health system in which players' health is divided into separate sections, "health" and "armor", that regenerate.
-If an entire section is lost, players must find and use a health pack or body armor piece, to replenish the missing health.
+If an entire section is lost, players must find and use a health pack or body armor piece to replenish the missing health.

 Players use melee attacks, firearms and explosives to fight enemies, and may run, jump and occasionally swim to navigate through the locations.
 Melee attacks can be used to silently take down enemies without being detected.
 Alternatively, players can ambush enemies, which will result in an intense firefight between the two parties.
 Enemy types vary; standard Nazi human soldiers, which vary in strength, robot-like characters known as Supersoldaten (Super Soldiers), giant mechanical dogs known as Panzerhunds, zombie-like Nazi soldiers and civilians known as Shamblers, and vicious dogs are some of the enemies players will encounter.

 In combat, a cover system can be used as assistance against enemies.
 Players have the ability to lean around, over, and under cover, which can be used as a tactical advantage during shootouts and stealth levels.
 Players have access to a weapon inventory, which allows the player to carry as many weapons as they find.
 With some of these weapons, players have the ability to dual wield, giving them an advantage over enemies by dealing twice as much damage.
 The Old Blood adds various weapons that were not featured in The New Order, such as a steel pipe.
 The steel pipe is one of the biggest additions to the game; it consists of two small steel pipes which can be connected together to make a larger pipe.
 Both pipe states can be used as a melee attacks (each with their own animations) and in specific circumstances.
 The two small pipes, called "Pipes" in the weapon inventory, can be used to climb rock walls, and the large pipe, called "Pipe" in the inventory, is used to break open weak environmental surfaces.
 The game gives players a wide variety of weapon options—they can be found on the ground, retrieved from dead enemies, or removed from their stationary position and carried around.
 Weapon ammunition must be manually retrieved from the ground or from dead enemies.